 The Abilify dosage your doctor prescribes will depend on several factors.
 These include:

-- the type and severity of the condition Abilify is used to treat
+• the type and severity of the condition Abilify is used to treat

-- the form of Abilify you use
+• the form of Abilify you use

-- your age
+• your age

-- other medications you may be taking
+• other medications you may be taking

-- other medical conditions you have that may affect how Abilify works in your body
+• other medical conditions you have that may affect how Abilify works in your body

-- how you respond to treatment
+• how you respond to treatment

 Dosage adjustments

-In some cases, your doctor may adjust your Abilify dosage if you take certain medications.
+Your doctor may adjust your Abilify dosage if you take certain medications.
 These include CYP3A4 inhibitors and inducers, and CYP2D6 inhibitors.* Taking these drugs may affect the level of Abilify in your body.
 They could decrease Abilify’s effectiveness or increase your risk of side effects from the drug.†

 Tell your doctor about all medications you take.
 They’ll prescribe the Abilify dosage that’s best for you based on other drugs you may be taking.

-* To learn about possible drug interactions with Abilify, read this article.
+* To learn about possible drug interactions with Abilify, refer to this article.

 Below is information about how Abilify is administered:

-How to take Abilify and Abilify Mycite
+How to take Abilify and Abilify MyCite

-Abilify and Abilify Mycite come as tablets that you’ll swallow.
+Abilify and Abilify MyCite come as tablets that you’ll swallow.

-Do not crush, chew, or split Abilify or Abilify Mycite tablets.
+Do not crush, chew, or split Abilify or Abilify MyCite tablets.
 Be sure to swallow them whole.
-You can take Abilify or Abilify Mycite with or without food.
+You can take Abilify or Abilify MyCite with or without food.

 Abilify tablets are typically taken once per day.
 However, the drug’s manufacturer doesn’t recommend a specific time to take the drug.
 It may be helpful to take Abilify around the same time of day.
 This helps maintain a steady level of the drug in your body so Abilify can work effectively.
 You can also talk with your doctor or pharmacist about when to take Abilify tablets.

-If your doctor prescribes Abilify tablets, and you have trouble swallowing them, see this article for tips on how to take this form of medication.
+If your doctor prescribes Abilify tablets and you have trouble swallowing them, see this article for tips on how to take this form of medication.

-How Abilify Maintena is given
+How Abilify Maintena and Abilify Asimtufii are given

-Abilify Maintena is injected into your muscle.
-It’s given by your doctor or another healthcare professional at a doctor’s office, clinic, or hospital.
 Abilify Maintena is injected into your deltoid (shoulder) or gluteal (buttock) muscle.
-Your doctor will help schedule your doses of Abilify Maintena.
+Abilify Asimtufii is injected only into your gluteal muscle.
+Your doctor will help schedule your doses of Abilify Maintena or Abilify Asimtufii.

 Abilify is not known to cause misuse and isn’t considered a controlled substance.
 With misuse, a drug is taken in a way or for a purpose that it’s not prescribed for.
-Controlled substances are substances that have an increased risk for physical dependence.
+Controlled substances are substances that have an increased risk of physical dependence.
 With physical dependence, you need to take a certain substance for your body to feel as usual.

 The different forms of Abilify have not been studied* in humans for their ability to cause tolerance (reduced response to a drug), physical dependence, or misuse.
 However, animal studies of the drug have shown it may cause physical dependence in animals.